-The SPP is a statement of Scottish Government policy on nationally important land use matters.
+The Scottish Planning Policy (SPP) is a statement of Scottish Government policy on nationally important land use.

 The SPP was published in February 2010.
 It consolidated a series of topic specific policy statements into a single, more concise statement.
 The SPP currently contains: